PathwayCommons/cytoscape-sbgn-stylesheet/README.md

 The purpose of this library is to take json that represents biological networks i.e graphs, and display them in the browser using
 System Biology Graphical Notation.
 A standard notation for describing and visually representing biological processes.

+# Requirements
+The renderer expects cytoscape graph JSON.
+To get cytoscape graph JSON, you need the following:
+1. SBGN-ML files: xml files that represent biological networks.
+2. A way to convert these files into graph JSON.
+This is a nice [package](https://github.com/PathwayCommons/sbgnml-to-cytoscape) that does the job

 # Installation
 There are two ways to install this module